Perth-Artifactory/trainingTracker/README.md

 * `python3 operator_report.py report_name >> path/to/wiki_page`
 * Commit the changed file

+## Statistics

+`report.py` can be used to generate a number of useful statistics about overall training coverage

 ## Slack Bot

 This bot includes various functions for users and trainers.